jwlee-jake/jwlee-jake.github.io/README.md

 | unwarranted   | An unexpected '*un*' *war* *ran* through *Ted*'s land, leading to his **unwarranted** accusation.                       | "*A* *warrant*?" *Ted* asked.
 "That's **unwarranted**."                                                      |
 | virtuoso      | *Veer*'s talent was *too* remarkable, *so* he became a **virtuoso**.                                                   | This **virtuoso** has a *virtue* *oh* *so* rare - he spreads cheer far and near.                             |

-*Table: Verbal cues used for human evaluation.
-Keywords are represented in italic, while a target word is in bold.
-An asterisk (\*) indicates an anomaly in verbal cue generation using LLM.*
 ---

 ## Summary